skatnagallu/APTrajectories/Readme.md

 Consider a perfect conductor isolated in space brought to  electric potential $V_{a}$, as shown above.

 $V_{p}$ be the electrostatic potential at point P on the surface.
-Coloumb's law makes it possible to write this potential from the disttribution of charges in space
+Coloumb's law makes it possible to write this potential from the distribution of charges in space
 (on the surface in this case):

 $$V_{p} = \frac{1}{4\pi\varepsilon_{o}}\iint_{S^\prime}\frac{\sigma(P^\prime)}{|\vec{u}|}\,dS^\prime$$